spacemeshos/testnet-guide/guide/setup.md

 Let's now proceed to setup the Spacemesh full p2p node, the mining process, and the Spacemesh Coins Wallet.
 But first, some definitions.

 ## About the Spacemesh Wallet
 > A wallet holds one or more coin accounts.
 An account is identified by a long unique number such as `0x20a5...3a1f`.
 The wallet enables you to send and receive Spacemesh Coins and in the future, will enable you to run decentralized applications.
-Each account has a Spacemesh coin balance which you may spend.
+Each account has a Spacemesh coin balance.
+You can send coins from your account up to your coin balance.

 Let's now setup a new wallet to manage your Spacemesh Coins and provide your full p2p node with a `Coins Awards Account`.